 - FAQ: Apple Pencil vs Stylus

-Which is Better: Apple Pencil or a regular, generic Stylus?
+Which is Better: Apple Pencil or a Stylus?

-Compared to a standard, regular, generic stylus… the Apple Pencil models are objectively better than all capacitive stylus and most active stylus that are compatible with the iPad.
+So Which is better… the Apple Pencil or stylus?
+Compared to a standard, regular stylus… the Apple Pencil 1 & 2 models are objectively better than all capacitive stylus and most active stylus that are compatible with the iPad.

 The best third party alternative active style I’ve used is made by Adonit, but it doesn’t compare to the Apple Pencil in terms of design, quality, and overall feel.